Why we recognise what feels true - Coherence and meaning in design

 How meaning is recognised

 When something fits together, it feels natural.
+When it doesn't, something feels off.

-This happens before explanation.
+This happens long before conscious analysis begins.

 Recognition is not accidental